Our Blog

 Given the challenges of ongoing staffing shortages, it’s important that retailers leverage technology to improve a retail store’s efficiency.
 Smart lockers, for example, offer a self-service model for order retrieval and returns, freeing up employees for other tasks like in-store customer engagement.
 Enabling click-and-collect from a Parcel Pending by Quadient retail locker can allow a customer to retrieve an order in less than two minutes.
 Most importantly, a customer whose wait time is two minutes or less is four times more likely to purchase again and remain a loyal customer in the future.

-When a customer chooses to interact with an employee during an in-store shopping experience, it’s important that the interaction delivers an exceptional customer experience.
+When a customer chooses to interact with an employee during an in-store shopping experience, it’s important that the interaction delivers an exceptional retail customer experience.
 Setting an employee up for success is paramount.
-Ideally, employees should be at the ready to assist customers, deliver an experience that meets their expectations for customer satisfaction, make suggestions about merchandise, and explain store policies.
+Ideally, employees should be at the ready to assist customers, deliver an experience that meets their expectations for customer satisfaction, make suggestions about merchandise, explain store policies, and handle other customer service matters.

 Returns as a Competitive Advantage